Quality Craftsmanship

 Greene and Greene side table.
 Mahogany with Ebony plugs.
 18.5" diameter x 26" t.

-The brothers Charles and Henry Greene designed some of the most beautiful homes during the Arts and Crafts time period.
-The Gamble House, the Blacker House and the Thorsen House are considered to be the best of the best.
-Like FLW the Greenes were not just building designers but they designed the furniture, textiles and stained glass of their homes.
+Brothers Charles and Henry Greene crafted some of the most stunning homes during the Arts and Crafts movement, with masterpieces like the Gamble House, the Blacker House, and the Thorsen House standing out as exemplary works.
+Much like Frank Lloyd Wright, the Greenes were not only architects but also designers of the furniture, textiles, and stained glass that complemented their homes.

 Timberline Chair.
 Douglas Fir, 36"t x 17.5w x 20d.

-This chair is a reproduction of the type found at the lodge.
+This chair is a reproduction of the style found at the lodge, reflecting the craftsmanship and attention to detail that define this iconic space.

 Curved Chair.
 Red Oak and dowel rods, 40"t x 19"w x 21"d.